X-ray Crystallography Services

 X-ray crystallography services with FastLane™ Structures

 X-ray crystallography services at SARomics Biostructures are run at our cutting-edge, high-throughput pipeline anchored by our FastLane™ Premium and FastLane™ Standard libraries.
 These top-tier libraries boast 500+ verified drug targets ready to be directly crystallized with your chosen ligand (FastLane™ Premium) or expressed, purified, and crystallized according to verified protocols (FastLane™ Standard) within a few weeks.
-Our X-ray crystallography and integrated drug discovery services platform, located near the BioMax beamline, is equipped with state-of-the-art instrumentation for high-throughput data collection and automated data processing.
-Additionally, we have the advantage of an exceptionally brilliant X-ray beam from the fourth-generation 3 GeV storage ring at the MAX IV Laboratory.
+Our X-ray crystallography and fragment-based drug discovery services platform benefits from the BioMax beamline, which uses an exceptionally brilliant X-ray beam from the fourth-generation 3 GeV storage ring at the MAX IV Laboratory.
+The beamline is equipped with state-of-the-art instrumentation for high-throughput data collection and automated data processing.
+You may watch a video presentation of the BioMax beamline on our methods and technology page.

 We annually provide X-ray crystallography structure elucidation services for over 100 structure determination and drug discovery projects.
 Our team has extensive experience collaborating with large pharmaceutical companies, biotech firms, and academic groups.
 We have successfully solved thousands of drug target protein and protein-ligand complex structures, as well as therapeutic antibody and antibody-antigen complex structures, using X-ray crystallography and NMR spectroscopy.
 Our services have resulted in more than 500 disclosable structures deposited to the PDB.
 Our team’s exceptional expertise in protein crystallization and X-ray crystallography and our streamlined work process allow us to offer competitive prices.
 You can find many examples of our work in our publications, including a publication showcasing the use of X-ray crystallography in AI-based drug discovery at the bottom of this page.

 The details of our FastLane™ Premium and FastLane™ Standard libraries of off-the-shelf drug-target proteins can be found on the next page.
 Below, you can also find the details of our services workflow.
-Please explore our Methods and Technologies Center to explore the details of our protein crystallization and X-ray crystallography technology services platform and discover various structure-based drug discovery strategies.
+Please explore our Methods and Technologies Center to explore the details of our protein crystallization and protein crystallography technology services platform and discover the suggested structure-based drug discovery strategies.

 X-ray crystallography & Gene to structure services